syricano/hangman/README.md

 ### User stories:

-1- As a player, I want to be able to select a difficulty level (easy, moderate, difficult) at the beginning of the game so that I can choose the level of challenge I prefer.
+1. As a player, I want to be able to select a difficulty level (easy, moderate, difficult) at the beginning of the game, so that I can choose the level of challenge I prefer.

-2- As a player, I want to see a visual representation of the hangman as I make incorrect guesses, so I can track my progress and avoid losing.
+2. As a player, I want to see a visual representation of the hangman as I make incorrect guesses, so I can track my progress and avoid losing.
-3- As a player, I want to be able to see the incorrect letters I've guessed so far, so I can avoid repeating them.
+3. As a player, I want to be able to see the incorrect letters I've guessed so far, so I can avoid repeating them.
-4- As a player, I want to see the current status of the word I'm trying to guess, with blanks for letters I haven't guessed yet, so I can better guess the word.
+4. As a player, I want to see the current status of the word I'm trying to guess, with blanks for letters I haven't guessed yet, so I can better guess the word.
-5- As a player, I want to know if my guess is correct and see the updated word if I guessed correctly, so I can continue making progress.
+5. As a player, I want to know if my guess is correct and see the updated word if I guessed correctly, so I can continue making progress.
-6- As a player, I want to know if my guess is incorrect and see the hangman drawing progress if I guessed wrong, so I can keep track of my remaining attempts.
+6. As a player, I want to know if my guess is incorrect and see the hangman drawing progress if I guessed wrong, so I can keep track of my remaining attempts.
-7- As a player, I want to be informed  if I win the game by correctly guessing the word, so I can celebrate my victory.
+7. As a player, I want to be informed  if I win the game by correctly guessing the word, so I can celebrate my victory.
-8- As a player, I want to be notified if I lose the game by running out of attempts, so I can see the correct word and decide to play again.
+8. As a player, I want to be notified if I lose the game by running out of attempts, so I can see the correct word and decide to play again.
-9- As a player, I want the option to play the game again after either winning or losing, so I can continue playing without restarting the program.
+9. As a player, I want the option to play the game again after either winning or losing, so I can continue playing without restarting the program.
-10- As a player, I want to access the game rules to understand how to play, so I can learn or refresh my knowledge of the game.
+10. As a player, I want to access the game rules to understand how to play, so I can learn or refresh my knowledge of the game.
-11- As a player, I want to have the option to quit the game if I decide to exit, so I can gracefully exit the program.
+11. As a player, I want to have the option to quit the game if I decide to exit, so I can gracefully exit the program.
-12- As a developer, I want to deploy the game to Heroku with the necessary build packs so that players can access it online.
+12. As a developer, I want to deploy the game to Heroku with the necessary build packs, so that players can access it online.

 ---

 #### Planning:
-1- Adding 3 lists of words , each lists can be used for difficulty choice of  user ( easy, moderate, difficult) lists of words.
+1. Adding 3 lists of words , each lists can be used for difficulty choice of  user ( easy, moderate, difficult) lists of words.
-2- select one word of the list randomly. and declare attempts 3- add input difficulty selection
+2. select one word of the list randomly. and declare attempts
+3. add input difficulty selection
-4- ask player to make an input letters
+4. ask player to make an input letters
-5- validate the input to be a a letter , convert input to a str 6- creating a function to check the letter if included in the secret word or if user input the whole letters of word update the word index values if the input is correct if the input is incorrect to reduce attempts
+5. validate the input to be a a letter , convert input to a str
+6. creating a function to check the letter if included in the secret word or if user input the whole letters of word update the word index values if the input is correct if the input is incorrect to reduce attempts
-7- create a function to represent the current status of guessing word or incorrect attempt ( mainly drawing hangman symbols/character)
+7. create a function to represent the current status of guessing word or incorrect attempt (mainly drawing hangman symbols/character).
-8- creating a function to check if user guessed the word to declare he winned and ending the game, also if he lose
+8. creating a function to check if user guessed the word to declare he winned and ending the game, also if he lose.
-9 - added a function to allow user select difficulty which will be used to pick up the long words in case of higher difficulty
+9. added a function to allow user select difficulty which will be used to pick up the long words in case of higher difficulty
-10- wrapped game function into main function to include main page menu 11 - writing game rules.
+10. wrapped game function into main function to include main page menu
+11. writing game rules.
-12 - deploy the game to render.
+12. deploy the game to render.

 #### Design
 Hangman is designed with few keyboard characters to shape head, arms, body, legs each part symbolize 1 attempts of total 6 max attempts for user input.